caporali/statistical_machine_learning_project/README.md

-# Models and Algorithms project
+# Statistical Machine Learning project
 The repository contains the final project carried out for the Statistical Machine Learning course at the University of Turin. <br>

 # License